RezaeiSaber/German-A2-Notes/README.md

 ## 🎯 How to Use These Notes

-1. **Watch the video first**: Use the YouTube timestamps to follow along with Hamed Salehi's lessons on the [Deutsch Meutsch channel](https://www.youtube.com/@Deutsch-Meutsch)
+1. **Watch the video first**: Use the YouTube timestamps to follow along with the lessons on the [Deutsch Meutsch channel](https://www.youtube.com/@Deutsch-Meutsch)
 2. **Review the notes**: Read through the corresponding lesson file for reinforcement and structured review
 3. **Practice grammar patterns**: Work through the examples and create your own sentences
 4. **Master verb conjugations**: Practice the conjugation and declension tables regularly